MaastrichtU-IDS/best-practices/website/docs/git-tutorial.md

 git revert HEAD
 ```

-Will go back to last commit by reseting all files to their state at this commit
+This will go back to last commit by reseting all files to their state at this commit in your local repository.

 ```bash
 git reset --hard HEAD
 ```

-Remove all commits that are more recents in remote repository (pushed to GitHub)
+Remove all commits pushed to GitHub that are more recents than the provided commit in the `origin` remote repository

 ```shell
 git push origin +$COMMIT^:$BRANCH